slopezpereyra/EEGToolkit.jl/docs/src/index.md

   of wakefulness.

-Epochs in the sequence are allowed to contain occurrences of REM sleep or wakefulness in between, as long as the duration of this occurrences is less than 5 minutes.
+Epochs in the sequence are allowed to contain occurrences of REM sleep or wakefulness in between, as long as the duration of these occurrences is less than 5 minutes.
 But the epochs corresponding to these occurrences will not be part of the NREM period.
 For example, in a stage sequence of the form